Getting into new routines

 Returning to routine

 There’s been lots of change for families recently with the return to school or nursery, and changes in many working patterns.
-Parentline has advice on how to get teenagers and children back into routines and also ways to support children who don’t want to go back to school.
+Children 1st Parentline has advice on how to get teenagers and children back into routines.

 Being active at home